Whenever you find a beautiful piece of furniture, with good “bones” the question always comes…”What should I do with this?”

 And I’m glad I went with the Aviary!

-It makes a better statement than a white or
+It makes a better statement than a white or gray, but still fits with the elegant shape of this piece.

 I hope you give this beautiful color a try!